Skip to Content

 1. Check with your pediatrician.

 First things first – I’m not a doctor and chances are neither are you.
 But I do come from a family of many doctors.
 That means I have the good sense to know to check with one before traveling with a sick kid to make sure it is safe.
-For mild illnesses, your pediatrician will usually give you the go-ahead as I’ve gotten several times before.
+For mild illnesses (especially ones that are not particularly dangerous to others or contagious), your pediatrician will usually give you the go-ahead as I’ve gotten several times before.

 2. Check with your airline.

-One of the hardest dilemmas parents face when traveling by air when a child gets sick is whether to cancel the trip.
-Airlines have exorbitant change and cancellation fees that most families can’t afford to swallow.
+One of the hardest dilemmas parents face when traveling when a child gets sick is whether to delay or cancel the trip.
 It’s often easy to delay a road trip a few hours or even a day or two, but you often just don’t have that luxury with flights.

-3. Pack the right medicines (in your carry on!).
+3. Pack the right medicines and supplies (in your carry on!).

 Before hopping on a flight or getting in the car for a long trip with a mildly sick child in tow, you need to be prepared with the right medicines.
 You never know how accessible a pharmacy will be at your destination or what they will have in stock.
 Airports in particular sometimes have very little to purchase, and what they do have is often adults-only dosages or types of medications not safe for younger kids.

-Pain relievers in child doses like acetaminophen or ibuprofen are something I never travel without no matter what time of year.
-In winter months, kid-friendly cold medicines are also a must-have (but watch the age appropriateness of a few of them – many aren’t approved until your child is 6 and older).
-It’s also a good idea to have medicines for common stomach bugs.
+Pain relievers in infant or child formulations and doses like acetaminophen or ibuprofen are something I never travel without no matter what time of year.
+In winter months, kid-friendly cold medicines are also a must-have (but watch the age appropriateness and check labels – many aren’t approved until your child is 6 and older).
+It’s also a good idea to have medicines for common stomach bugs like Pepto Kids or Imodium Kids.

 Remembering the right medicines is half the battle but also remember to pack them in your carry on bag.
 You need to make sure the medicines you need are always accessible, particularly in the case of a flight delay or lost bag situation.
 If you are forced to check your carry on luggage due to space restrictions, always make sure you retrieve medicines before surrendering your bag.